Raghu-Ravichandran/Fetch_aws_to_postgres/README.md

 2. Install dependencies using `pip install -r requirements.txt`.
 3. Start the Docker containers using `docker-compose up -d`.
 4. Run the application using `python main.py`.
+5. Connect to the Postgres DB and verify using `psql -d postgres -U postgres -p 5432 -h localhost -W`, `select * from user_logins;`.

 ## Usage